 Every so often we get the urge to do a personal project to help keep our creative juices flowing.
-It's nice to work on something a little different that a client wouldn't typically request.
-This was one of those projects!
+It's nice to work on something a little different than a client would typically request, and this was one of those projects!

-For several months we hit the streets and approached random people and ask them if we could take their photo and ask them a couple of questions.
-Yes, it was as nerve wracking as it sounds!
+For several months we hit the streets, approaching random people to ask them if we could take their photo and ask them a couple of questions.
+Yes, it was as nerve-wracking as it sounds!

-Surprisingly, most people said yes and it was very interesting getting to meet such a wide range of people.
+Surprisingly, most people said yes, and it was interesting to meet such a wide range of people.

 This is Tim.
 Not George Takei as you may have initially thought.